top of page

 Welcome to Rhode Island

 *Walk Along Bellevue Avenue: The Preservation Society of Newport County manages 10 Gilded Age mansions and gardens that you can tour.
 Other mansions on and around this area are still privately owned.
-While walking along Bellevue Avenue, respect the privacy and property.
+While walking along Bellevue Avenue, we respected the privacy and property.
+The mansions are beautiful to see with their gardens during warm weather but they literally haul out the holly and deck the halls for the November and December holiday seasons.
+We can't wait to visit during the holiday season and to bundle up and get ready to tour where the beautiful people live.

 The NYC Traveler in Newport, Rhode Island